AlfredTheSalmon/tutoring-manager/tutoring-manager/README.md

 - A direct navigation component present in all of the app, which aims to provide quick actions to the user.
 - A production environment that aims to hide certain dev elements from the end user, such as a Debug Menu on the bottom part of the screen

+Future updates:
+- Finish the notes workflow
+- Add a tutoring lesson detail page
+- Implement a home page calendar with marked days of when there are lessons and from start to finish times
+- Create a mock back-end with mock content to connect with the existing REST endpoints.
+Also add a "loading" icon to display when those calls are being made
+- Add authentication security and login information with ROLES, to hide parts of the client to the user.
+Prevent direct access to those URLs as well
+- Find a better Color scheme, and UI layout

 I hope you can see my vision, even if ugly, of what a tutoring manager can do to help facilitate and organize the life of professors within a tutoring center.

 ## Development server